 The Town is a Municipal corporation organized for the purpose of providing various services to the persons and property within its boundaries, including fire protection.

-The only culinary water supply within the area, together with culinary water lines and hydrants, is owned by the Water Company.
+The culinary water supply within the area, including the water lines and hydrants, is owned by the Water Company.

-Both parties to this Agreement desire to make all reasonable effort to furnish adequate fire protection for residents and property within the area served by both parties.
+Partiesdesire to make reasonable efforts to provide fire protection for residents and their propertyfor the area in which both parties operate.

-Both Parties recognize that the Water Company can provide certain maintenance and repair services for all fire hydrants in the water system in connection with maintenance of its water distribution facilities, that the Water Company’s knowledge and expertise in performance of such responsibilities will be mutually beneficial to the Parties, and that the Water Company will benefit from the direct control of hydrant flow testing, main flushing, and valve maintenance.
+The Water Company can provide maintenance and repair for the fire hydrants within the water system as part of its maintenance of its water distribution facilities.
+The Water Company’s knowledge and expertise in performance of such responsibilities will prove mutually beneficial.
+Additionally, the Water Company shall benefit from direct control of hydrant flow testing, main flushing, and valve maintenance.

 AGREEMENT

-NOW THEREFORE, in consideration of the mutual covenant contained in this Agreement, the parties agree as follows:
+NOW THEREFORE, in consideration of the mutual covenants contained in this Agreement, the parties agree as follows:

 Duration of Agreement.